Willing to become a pilot is a dream for many, regardless of science or commerce students.

 That is the most common answer.

-Nevertheless, in this article, I explain how commerce students can start their flight training.
-Likewise, all the difficulties for student pilots coming from non-science backgrounds.
+Nevertheless, this article explains how commerce students can start their flight training.
+Likewise, all the difficulties for student pilots come from non-science backgrounds.

 Are commerce students eligible for pilot training?